Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Brief comments on hyperbolic conservation laws

 where $\boldsymbol{f}(u)$ is the flux function, provided with appropriate (inlet) boundary and initial conditions.
 If $\boldsymbol{f}(u)=\boldsymbol{b}u$, then \eqref{transport-transient} reduces to the linear transport equation.
-In this section we will only focus on continuous finite element methods, since for discontinuous Galerkin approaches there exist several well-documented reviews (e.g., \cite{ZS13,Shu16}).

 \begin{remark} It is worth mentioning that the case $\varepsilon=0$ allows to propose methods that respect the DMP on general meshes in a more natural way.
-In fact, the added viscosity methods only need to deal with compensating for the wrong signed terms in the convection matrix, and not with the possibly positive terms in the diffusion matrix, which are of a different order in terms of the mesh size. $\Box$\end{remark}
+In fact, the added viscosity methods only need to deal with compensating for the wrong signed terms in the convection matrix, and not with the possibly positive terms in the diffusion matrix, which are of a different order in terms of the mesh size.
+For example, in \cite{Bur15} an appropriate combination of upwinding and FCT-related techniques is used to propose a nonlinear stabilized scheme that preserves the DMP for the linear transport equation.
+In addition, the time discretization is based on an explicit method, so the overhead of using a nonlinear discretization is minimal.
+On the other hand, it is important to mention that the discrete maximum principle is not, in general, enough to prove the convergence of a numerical scheme to the entropy solution of \eqref{transport-transient}, as it has been mentioned in, e.g., \cite{GP17}, where the authors show that, in order to converge to the entropy solution, the scheme needs also to control the maximum wave speed.
+More precisely, in Lemma~4.6 in that reference, it is shown that the FCT algorithm, equipped with a limiter related to the Zalesak one, might not converge for certain nonlinear fluxes, which is then confirmed in the numerical experiments for Burgers' equation. $\Box$\end{remark}

 We start by mentioning that most of the references quoted in Section~\ref{sec:tcd_femfct} were, in fact, works developed for the transport, or Euler, equations.
 So, this section will be devoted to describing some of the more recent developments of DMP-preserving schemes for this problem.
-In \cite{KS17}, the AFC scheme is provided with gradient-based nodal limiters.
-The scheme is developed for the time-dependent convection-diffusion equation, but the numerical experiments are carried out for the transport equation, as well as for a problem with anisotropic diffusion.
+In \cite{Kuz20}, using the framework of algebraic flux correction and invariant domain preserving schemes, a monolithic approach to convex limiting is introduced for hyperbolic conservation laws.
+The convex limiting is thoroughly discussed for both scalar conservation laws (including the transport equation) and hyperbolic systems.
 In the context of the enriched finite element method (proposed originally in \cite{BBHL04}), a FCT scheme for the transport equation is proposed in \cite{KHR20} where the DMP is proven (under appropriate CFL conditions) for both the continuous and discontinuous parts of the solution.